scarletstudio/transithealth/docs/staging.md

 The staging environment is designed to match production as closely as possible.

+If you need to use the staging environment, ask Vinesh for the `DROPLET` IP address to add to your `.env` file and the password for logging in via `ssh`.

 You will need two terminal windows to start the app.
 In each terminal, `ssh` into the staging environment.

 ```bash